maximilian-kruse/SPIN/docs/index.md

 ## Documentation

-We give a brief introduction to the theory underpinning SPIN in the [Theory](usage/theory.md) section.
 A walk-through for solving a simple inference problem with SPIN is given in the [Tutorial](usage/tutorial.md) We further provide [runnable examples](https://github.com/UQatKIT/SPIN/tree/main/examples) for different use-cases in our Github repository.